Community nutrition and physical activity (CoNPA)

 School-based physical activity interventions and mental health in children and adolescents: a systematic review

-A systematic review commissioned by The Public Health Agency of Sweden to be delivered December 2018.
+A systematic review commissioned by The Public Health Agency of Sweden.

 To review the effects of school-based interventions aiming to increase physical activity or decrease sedentary behaviour on mental health in children and adolescents.